 Create a Kubernetes cluster using the PKS CLI.
 For instructions, see Create a Kubernetes Cluster.

 Deploy a simple workload to the Kubernetes cluster.
 For instructions, see Deploy Workloads on vSphere with NSX-T.

 After you have installed Enterprise PKS on vSphere with NSX-T, refer to the following subsection for topics describing additional NSX-T configuration options: Advanced Configurations for Enterprise PKS on vSphere with NSX-T Data Center

 Network profiles let you provide customized deployment templates for Kubernetes clusters.
-See Defining and Using Network Profiles for details.
+See Network Profiles (NSX-T Only) for details.

 Please send any feedback you have to email@example.com.